MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **No ORMs and Micro ORMs (Object-Relational Mappers)**

-Plain SQL is preferred for database access, using ADO.NET for MS SQL Server and ODP.NET for Oracle.
-Templates for common scenarios are hand-written (both async and sync).
+Preferring plain SQL for database interactions, avoiding ORMs and micro-ORMs.
+Using the following providers for direct database access:

+•	Npgsql for PostgreSQL (ADO.NET provider)

+•	System.Data.SqlClient or Microsoft.Data.SqlClient for MS SQL Server (ADO.NET providers)

+•	ODP.NET (Oracle Data Provider for .NET) for Oracle

 **SQL Over SQL Type Providers**